-NI Vision Development Module, which consists of NI Vision and NI Vision Assistant, is an image acquisition, processing, and analysis library of more than 270 functions for the following common machine vision tasks:
+The Vision Development Module is an image acquisition, processing, and analysis library of more than 270 functions for the following common machine vision tasks:

-- Pattern matching
+- · Pattern matching

 - Particle analysis

 - Gauging

 - Taking measurements

 - Grayscale, color, and binary image display

 You can use the Vision Development Module functions individually or in combination.
 With the Vision Development Module, you can acquire, display, and store images, as well as perform image analysis and processing.
 Using the Vision Development Module, imaging novices and experts can program the most basic or complicated image applications without knowledge of particular algorithm implementations.